05

 The problem

 Most technical training is content delivery with no memory.
 Someone reads slides, your team nods, and three weeks later nobody can recall the difference between a partition key and a clustering key, let alone design a table that will not fall over at year two.
+The same is now true of AI coding training: generic vendor decks about prompt engineering that do not survive contact with your actual repo.

-We have been teaching this material for more than a decade through DataStax Academy, conference workshops, the O’Reilly book, and fifty-plus talks.
+The discipline we have been teaching the longest.
 The workshops have been edited down to the parts that change how teams work when they go back to their desks.

-- Cassandra Data Modeling — one-day intro or two-day deep dive for application and backend engineers
+- Cassandra Data Modeling.
+One-day intro or two-day deep dive for application and backend engineers.

-- Kubernetes for Data Engineers — one day for platform and data engineers
+- Kubernetes for Data Engineers.
+One day for platform and data engineers.

-- Cloud-Native Data Strategy for Leadership — half-day session for CTOs, VPs Data, and architects
+- Cloud-Native Data Strategy for Leadership.
+Half-day session for CTOs, VPs Data, and architects.

-- Migration Planning Workshop — one day for engineering leads running a migration
+- Migration Planning Workshop.
+One day for engineering leads running a migration.

 What you get